Photo by Corina Ardelean, Unsplash.

 Are we even trying?

-I’ll do my tiny piece whenever I can, volunteering at the halfway house and buying backpacks and food for a few of the homeless addicts who haunt our streets, desperate for help.
+I’ll do my tiny piece whenever I can.
 The rest of America will marvel at the gender transformation of Bruce Jenner, and we’ll go on pretending our biggest problems in America are the plight of Yazidis in Syria and the “welcome” rise of bikini models in Afghanistan.
-And I will be left wondering if all of this is really as insane as seems.
+I will continue to wonder if all of this is really as insane as seems.